copious-world/message-relay-services/README.md

 #### EndPoints Configuration Example

-Each field top level field in the next object configures one of two endpoints.
+Each top level field in the object below configures one of two endpoints.
 The ports are for servers.
 These configurations are from applications.
 So, these are the directory structures of applications.

 ```
 {